-Most global vegetation models (DGVM) represent vegetation as fractional cover of different plant functional types within a grid cell (e.g. LPJ Sitch et al., 2003).
+Most global vegetation models represent vegetation as fractional cover of different plant functional types within a grid cell (e.g. LPJ Sitch et al., 2003).
 Only a few global vegetation models include a more detailed representation of vegetation structure and functional diversity (Sato et al., 2007; Scheiter et al., 2013; Sakschewski et al., 2016).
-It would be interesting to perform the here presented analysis also with global vegetation models which include structure, to better understand the mechanisms driving the sensitivity of forest systems against climate change.
-Beside the global vegetation models, forest gap models, which have been restricted to local stands in the past are now able to simulate forest dynamics in regions or even entire continents (Seidl and Lexer, 2013; Rödig et al., 2017a).
-Studies using DGVMs or large scale forest gap models simulate natural succession.
-Our analysis indicates that natural and managed (or disturbed) forest systems, which differ in forest structure, might react differently on climate change.
-Hence, we suggest considering forest structure in future analysis of global vegetation.
+It would be interesting to perform the analysis presented here with global vegetation models which include structure to better understand the mechanisms driving forest systems' sensitivity to climate change.

+Besides the global vegetation models, forest gap models, which have been restricted to local stands, are now able to simulate forest dynamics in regions or even entire continents (Seidl and Lexer, 2013; Rödig et al., 2017a).
+Studies using global vegetation models or large-scale forest gap models simulate natural succession.
+Our analysis indicates that natural and managed (or disturbed) forest systems, which differ in forest structure, might react differently to climate change.
+Hence, we suggest considering forest structure in future analyses of global vegetation.
 Such information on forest structure might be derived from remote sensing.

-5 5 Conclusions
+5 Conclusions